VarrianRin/FPGA_MIPT/README.md

-# FPGA_MIPT
+# Verilog MIPT
-homework on FPGA classes at MIPT
+homework on Verilog classes at MIPT